ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.openknx/README.md

   * .... -> this is used by script to generate a new entry, copy after a new release
   * npm run release
   * npm run release major/minor/patch major.minor.patch
+  * update gui: iob upload openknx
 -->

-  ### **WORK IN PROGRESS**
+### 0.7.3 (2024-03-05)

+-   feature: one of the warnings is configurable in the dialog

 ### 0.7.2 (2024-01-09)

-- feature: handle network connection instability issesues
+-   feature: handle network connection instability issues
 -   feature: generate more log messages
 -   bugfix: telegram count

 ### 0.7.1 (2024-01-07)